zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/introduction/introduction.md

 ### Objectives

-This lab highlights the following features of OML4Py:
+This labs in this workshop focusses on the following:
-* Connect to an Autonomous Database from a Python session
+* Oracle Machine Learning Notebook and connection to an Autonomous Database from a Python session
-* Select and manipulate data using the Transparency Layer
+* Data selection and manipulation using the Transparency Layer
-* Use in-database algorithms and models
+* In-database algorithms and models
-* Use Datastores to store Python objects
+* Datastores to store Python objects
-* Run user-defined functions using Embedded Python Execution
+* Embedded Python Execution
-* Use AutoML functionality
+* AutoML functionality

 ### Prerequisites